SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 predatory banks.

 This is similar to the one-tweet beef I had with Rohan Grey ([see below](#caveats)).
-Grey wants to protect certian workers by allowing sellers to be anonymous.
+Grey wants to protect certain workers by allowing sellers to be anonymous.
 Whereas I do not think that is healthy for a civilized society.
 We ought to protect precarious and vulnerable workers in other more substantial ways than by anonymising the payments layer.
 Firstly by eliminating precarious and vulnerable work.
 Why should a